inkVerb/verb-u18-dev/README.md

 		* Follow in-file instructions, requires parameters

 4. SSL certs: keys, certbot, email
-	i. `updateinkcertcbdigoc LONGKEY` add the key from DigitalOcean (if using a DigitalOcean droplet) ii. `inkcertdocbdigoc-all-verbs` add certs for all verb.tld domains iii. `installvmail SECPATH` install the webmail and postfix vmail server iii. `inkcertdoemail` apply it to the email server
+	i. `setinkcertcbdigoc LONGKEY` add the key from DigitalOcean (if using a DigitalOcean droplet) ii. `inkcertdocbdigoc-all-verbs` add certs for all verb.tld domains iii. `installvmail SECPATH` install the webmail and postfix vmail server iii. `inkcertdoemail` apply it to the email server